 Grades7 to 12

 In the ClassroomUse this website as a tool during a unit on Christmas or Charles Dickens.
 Divide students into small groups or pairs to read the information on this page.
 The text might be challenging for some students.
 Pair weak readers with a strong reader.
-Instruct students to use Webnote, reviewed here, to take "sticky notes" for the important information they learn.
+Exchange paper and pencil and instruct students to use Webnote, reviewed here, to take online "sticky notes" for the important information they learn.
 If some of the passages are difficult, even for the strong reader, have them use Rewordify, reviewed here, to replace the difficult text shown with easier to understand words.
 Be sure to tell students to use Webnote (mentioned above) to make a sticky for the difficult word or phrase and it's definition, or easier wording.
 Allow ESL/ELL students to try using Text to Speech Reader, reviewed here, which will allow these students to follow the highlighted text as the article or passage is read to them.